Proposed Change in Seat Belt Law Hurts Tennessee Accident Victims

 For example, someone might have run a red light and pulled out in front of you; however, you might have contributed to the problem by speeding, or not wearing your seat belt, or not paying as close attention to the road as perhaps you should have been.
 Thus, while you didn’t necessarily cause the wreck, you may be wondering whether your own speed or inattention may have increased the amount of damage or injury caused.

-And so the question is: do you still have a legal claim for your car accident or personal injury?
+And so the question is: do you still have a legal … Read the rest

 Outrageous & Frivolous Lawsuit Verdicts – Fact or Urban Myth?